Welcome to Sunman-Dearborn Community Schools

 Transferring?

-Effective August 1, 2017, any student applying for admission after the date enrollment is submitted to the state for funding, known as Count Day, the student must pay an amount equal to the pro-rated amount of per-student funding the school corporation receives in state funding.
+Effective August 1, 2017, any student applying for admission after the date enrollment is submitted each semester to the state for funding, known as Count Day, the student must pay an amount equal to the pro-rated amount of per-student funding the school corporation receives in state funding for the remainder of the semester.
 Payments can be made on a monthly basis.

 If you are considering a transfer to Sunman-Dearborn Community Schools, we welcome you and encourage you to click on the information below to review and submit.

-Click here to access the online transfer application form.
+Click here to access the 24-25 Enrollment/Transfer page.

 It is not just the Indiana Department of Education that has recognized our excellence.
 Cincy Magazine completes a comprehensive rating of all the suburbs in the Greater Cincinnati area.
 Over the past several years, Sunman-Dearborn Community Schools has made their list of top schools.
 For the 2015 edition, Sunman-Dearborn Community Schools was rated #6 in the entire Greater Cincinnati suburban area.